The Story Goes...

 The Story Goes... is the third studio album by English singer Craig David, released on 6 September 2005 by Warner Bros.
 Records in the UK.
-The album features a mid-tempo, adult contemporary–style R&B sound while lyrically exploring romantic love and emotional reflection.

-The Story Goes... entered the UK Albums Chart and peaked at number 5 in late 2005.
+The album entered the UK Albums Chart and peaked at number 5 in late 2005.
 The album peaked at number 9 on the Australian ARIA Albums Chart around the same time.
 It was not released in United States, partly due to Atlantic Records' uncertainty over whether the album was the right material for that market.
 Ultimately, in 2007, the album was released digitally and as an import in American record stores.
 The album sold over 500,000 copies worldwide.
-Critics said that while the album highlights David’s vocal warmth and songwriting strengths, its polished and conservative production has been viewed as lacking the grit and originality of his earlier garage-influenced work.

-Musical style and themes

-The Story Goes... is oriented toward mid-tempo R&B, moving away from the UK garage and hip-hop leanings of David’s earlier albums.
-Reviewers have described many of the album’s songs as adult contemporary–style tracks.
-Lyrically, The Story Goes... focuses primarily on romantic love and emotional reflection, with some tracks exploring the difficulties of love and separation, such as “Don't Love You No More (I'm Sorry)” and “Separate Ways”.
-The album also addresses personal and social issues, most notably on “Johnny”, which recounts school bullying with a personal perspective.
-Additional themes include romantic longing and sexuality, as heard on tracks like “Hypnotic” and “Just Chillin’”.

-Promotion
+Recording

 A promotional sampler for the album, entitled The Story Goes... and More, was distributed to radio stations prior to the album's release.
 This version contains snippets of unfinished tracks "Girls Around the World" and "My Friend, Let Me Down", as well as two full unreleased tracks – "Save the World" and "Cocoa Butter", plus an unreleased remix of "Don't Love You No More (I'm Sorry)", featuring American rapper Nelly.
 A digital version of this sampler surfaced online several years later, and incorrectly adds four previously released bonus tracks – "Key to My Heart" (from the American version of David's debut album, Born to Do It), "Apartment 543" (the B-side from David's debut single, "Fill Me In"), a remix of "Fill Me In", and "Four Times a Lady" (the B-side from "What's Your Flava?" and a bonus track from the Japanese version of Slicker Than Your Average).
 These tracks do not appear on the original sampler.